Ravi Kumar Punia: Bharat FC

 Punia began his senior football career with Bharat FC, a Pune-based club that competed in the I-League.
 After progressing through the Pailan Arrows youth setup, he made his professional debut with Bharat FC in the I-League.

-Xavier’s United FC
+Xavier's United FC

-In 2017, Punia joined Xavier’s United, a Gujarat-based club.
+In 2017, Punia joined Xavier's United, a Gujarat-based club.
 He spent two seasons with the team, competing in the Gujarat SFA Club Championship and establishing himself as a consistent performer at the state level.

 Vijay FC

 After recovering from a knee injury, Punia signed with Vijay FC, a local club in Jaipur.
 He played in the Jaipur League and was appointed captain during his stint.

 Mewar FC

 In the 2020–21 season, Punia made a single appearance for Mewar FC in the R-League A Division, representing the Rajasthan-based side.

-Rajasthan United FC
+Rajasthan United

 Punia was one of the founding players of Rajasthan United FC, a club based in Jaipur.
 He represented the team in the R-League A Division, where they finished as runners-up in the 2021 edition held at Poornima University under a bio-secure format.
 The club later won the I-League Qualifiers in 2021 and secured promotion to the I-League for the 2021–22 season.